spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 A Back Office user can enter a message that is displayed in cart when the hard maximum threshold is reached.

-See [Setting up a maximum hard threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-maximum-hard-threshold) to learn how a Back Office user configures the maximum hard threshold.
+To learn how a Back Office user configures the maximum hard threshold, see [Setting up a maximum hard threshold](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/thresholds/managing-global-thresholds.html#setting-up-maximum-hard-threshold).

 ## Minimum thresholds